algorhythmicdev/AlgoWeb/REFURB_PLAN.md

   pointer-events: none;
 }

-2. Merge NodeVoyage & Ideonautix into one Platforms page
+2. Merge NodeVoyage & Ideonautix into one Platforms page *(Status: ✅ Completed — legacy routes removed, unified platforms hub live, and all internal links point to anchors on /platforms)*

 Context:
 Navigation uses a “Platforms” link, but the footer still lists NodeVoyage and Ideonautix as separate pages and their route files likely exist